webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/golden-circle-essentials.md

     itiItemPicSrcPC: "/pictures/golden-circle-essentials/itinerary/thingvellir/Thingvellir-landscape.webp",
     itiItemPicAlt: "Landscape of mountains, rivers and lake",
     itiItemPicTitle: "Golden Circle Essentials: Þingvellir",
-    itiItemStrings: ["**Þingvellir National Park** is the perfect starting point for your **Golden Circle tour**, offering stunning scenery and rich history.", "Founded in 930, it’s home to the world’s first parliament, where Icelandic settlers met annually to shape laws.
-The parliament remained here until 1798, and in 2004, Þingvellir became a **UNESCO World Heritage Site**.", "Beyond history, Þingvellir sits on the **Mid-Atlantic Ridge**, where the Eurasian and North American plates drift apart.
+    itiItemStrings: ["-Þingvellir National Park- is the perfect starting point for your -Golden Circle tour-, offering stunning scenery and rich history.", "Founded in 930, it’s home to the world’s first parliament, where Icelandic settlers met annually to shape laws.
+The parliament remained here until 1798, and in 2004, Þingvellir became a -UNESCO World Heritage Site-.", "Beyond history, Þingvellir sits on the -Mid-Atlantic Ridge-, where the Eurasian and North American plates drift apart.
 It’s the only place on Earth where this rift is visible above sea level.
-From the **Hákið viewing platform**, you’ll stand on the edge of the American continent.", "A short walk through the park leads to **Öxarárfoss**, a scenic waterfall with its own unique history."]
+From the -Hákið viewing platform-, you’ll stand on the edge of the American continent.", "A short walk through the park leads to -Öxarárfoss-, a scenic waterfall with its own unique history."]
     },
     {
     itiItemTitle: "Geysir & Strokkur",